370126/DingHub/README.md

 These are the coursework exercises for **Advanced Bioinfomatics**, which consist of:

-1. Genome Assembling, SNP calling, etc.
+1. Genomic Variation Detection, SNP calling, etc.

 2. Comparitive Genomics, SV calling, etc.